The Power of Personal Projects

-He is going do his daily job just to take the money and survive.
+He is going to do his daily job just to take the money and survive.

 Bob is not driven by a purpose, that’s why he is unmotivated.

 So many people are just like Bob.
-They are spending their free time doing almost nothing good for them or for the people around them.
+They are spending their free time doing almost nothing good for themselves or for the people around them.